-- o HW flow-control enabled in the module (AT&K3, that is the default setting)
+- HW flow-control enabled in the module (AT&K3, that is the default setting)

 - Module power saving enabled by AT+UPSV=1

 - HW flow-control disabled in the DTE

-In this case the first character sent when the module is in idle-mode will be a wake-up character and won't be a valid communication character (refer to chapter 1.9.1.3 for the complete description).
+In this case the first character sent when the module is in idle-mode will be a wake-up character and will not be a valid communication character (see section 1.9.1.3 for the complete description).

 If power saving is enabled the application circuit with the TxD and RxD lines only is not recommended.
-During command mode the DTE must send to the module a wake-up character or a dummy "AT" before each command line (refer to chapter 1.9.1.3 for the complete description), but during data mode the wake-up character or the dummy "AT" would affect the data communication.
+During command mode the DTE must send to the module a wake-up character or a dummy "AT" before each command line (see section 1.9.1.3 for the complete description), but during data mode the wake-up character or the dummy "AT" would affect the data communication.